 Less about technology, more about improving care delivery

 As a new industry, virtual healthcare doesn’t relate solely to technology and smart systems replacing people in healthcare, but about helping health providers improve the way they deliver care to patients.
 Its mission should be to switch the focus from physical, on-site all the way to the web.
 This way, virtual healthcare can enter the scene to help relieve physicians of routine tasks and mundane administrative operations.

 Furthermore, virtual healthcare has the capacity to boost patient-provider collaboration and interaction, thus refining patient experience.
 At the same time, via advanced technologies, providers have a unique opportunity to reduce costs, increase engagement, improve clinical outcomes, and broaden the overall access to care through virtual-based health programs.

 The average cost of a telehealth visit is between $40 and $50, whereas making an in-office appointment with a physician is estimated at $170.
 Via virtual medical assistants, hospitals can save time, thus streamlining patient visits and freeing nearly 47.8 million hours across the entire PCP workforce.

-In conclusion, virtual health has the best chances of becoming a standalone industry.
+In conclusion, virtual healthcare has the best chance of becoming a standalone industry.
 In the years to come, it will go mainstream as increasingly more patients open up to embracing advanced technologies.
-The increasing customer demand and changing reimbursement models will most likely compel health providers to restructure the way they offer health care to the people.
-Little by little, virtual health will become an integrated part of the care delivery spectrum as more virtual health programs will emerge to disrupt and revolutionize an outdated system.
+The increasing customer demand and changing reimbursement models will most likely compel health providers to restructure the way they offer health care to people.
+Little by little, virtual healthcare will become an integrated part of the care delivery spectrum as more virtual healthcare programs will emerge to disrupt and revolutionize an outdated system.